Killing of Trayvon Martin: George Zimmerman's account of events

 In the course of Zimmerman's recorded interviews, Detective Chris Serino questioned aspects of Zimmerman's account, such as Zimmerman's statement that he didn't know the name of a street in the Twin Lakes community where he had lived for three years.
 Zimmerman said in response that he had a bad memory and takes medication for attention deficit hyperactivity disorder.
 Investigators also questioned the extent of his injuries and why he didn't identify himself to Martin as a Neighborhood Watch coordinator.
 Zimmerman said he didn't want to confront Martin.

+Mother Jones reported that in the video reenactment, Zimmerman contradicted his previous written account of the altercation.
+In his written statement, Zimmerman claimed that after being punched by Martin, he instantly fell onto his back.
+In the video reenactment, Zimmerman instead claimed that after being punched he tried "to push [Martin] away from [him]" and moved farther down the path instead of falling instantly.

 On June 26, 2012, the prosecution released the results of a voice stress test performed on George Zimmerman the day after the shooting.
-Zimmerman was asked, "Did you confront the guy you shot?", to which Zimmerman answered, "No." Zimmerman was asked, "Were you in fear for your life, when you shot the guy?", to which Zimmerman answered, "Yes."
+Zimmerman was asked, "Did you confront the guy you shot?" to which Zimmerman answered, "No." Zimmerman was asked, "Were you in fear for your life, when you shot the guy?" to which Zimmerman answered, "Yes."
 The examiner concluded that Zimmerman "told substantially the complete truth" in the examination, and Zimmerman was classified as "No Deception Indicated (NDI)" according to the report.
 Voice stress analysis is a controversial product because of the "scientific implausibility" of its principles and "ungrounded claims of the aggressive propaganda from sellers of voice stress analysis gadgets".

 During a bond hearing on April 20, 2012, Investigator Dale Gilbreath testified under oath that he did not know whether Zimmerman or Martin started the fight and that there is no evidence to contradict Zimmerman's claim that he was walking back to his vehicle when Martin confronted him.
 Gilbreath, however, questioned Zimmerman's statement that Martin was slamming his head against the sidewalk just before he shot the teenager, saying it was "not consistent with the evidence we found."
 Gilbreath was one of two investigators who attested to the facts stated in the probable cause affidavit.